Green-Software-Foundation/if-docs/docs/major-concepts/imp-file.md

 Where required values are:

 - `method`: the name of the function exported by the plugin.
 - `path`: the path to the plugin code.
-For example, for a plugin from our standard library, this value would be `builtin`
+For example, for a plugin from our standard library, this value would be `builtin`.

 There is also an optional `config` field that can be used to set _config_ that is common to a plugin wherever it is invoked across the entire IMP file.